evaristocosta/harmonizacaoAutomatica/README.md

 ## How to use

-DYou must create a directory in the project root called `data` and inside it, another `raw` directory containing all the songs in CSV format according to the [**CSV Leadsheet Database**](http://marg.snu.ac.kr/chord_generation/) structure.
+You must create a directory in the project root called `data` and inside it, another `raw` directory containing all the songs in CSV format according to the [**CSV Leadsheet Database**](http://marg.snu.ac.kr/chord_generation/) structure.

 The following steps, in order, are:
 - Preprocessing: